 FORESIGHT GROUP LLP PRIVACY NOTICE

-Click here to download a copy of the Privacy & Cookies.
+Click here to download a copy of the notice in English.

 Foresight Group respects your privacy and is committed to protecting your personal data.
 This privacy notice informs you about how we use and look after your personal data when you visit our website (regardless of where you visit from), when we provide our products and services to you and when information is provided to us relating to our investment business and also informs you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas listed below.

 For the purposes of this document, references to “Foresight” or “Foresight Group” shall mean Foresight Group LLP together with any entity in which Foresight Group Holdings Limited directly or indirectly owns at least a 50% controlling interest/ shareholding, except where such entity is subject to more onerous GDPR legislation in its own jurisdiction.

 Additionally, references to “ICO” shall mean the Information Commissioner’s Office, the UK supervisory authority for data protection issues (www.ico.org.uk) or the equivalent authority in non-UK jurisdictions.